The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 A great option for foodies (and really everyone), the Muslim food corridor in Xi'an not only has delicious food, but has beautiful architecture and is a pleasure to walk through (so long as you don't go during a holiday, seriously).
 Make sure to try biang biang mian, a type of thick noodle dish, and rou jia mo, or the Chinese hamburger.

-Huashan is one of the many sacred mountains in China.
+Xian Extension Options: Huashan is one of the many sacred mountains in China.
 Either you will love or hate that it has a cable car option, but if you're only able to be there for one day, then it is worth it to try to take the cable car.
 You can still do lots of hiking at the top to get to the "five peaks" of Huashan.
 However, if you can and enjoy hiking, take two days and take your time.
 I knew one coworker who was able to zip up and down all in one day without the cable car, but he seemed to be an exception and not the norm.

-The Longmen Grottoes in Luoyang, although almost a 5 hour drive from Xi'an, are only 1.5 hours away by high-speed train!
+In addition to Huashan, the Longmen Grottoes in Luoyang, although almost a 5 hour drive from Xi'an, are only 1.5 hours away by high-speed train!
 You can find more information here through China Travel Guide about a day trip to Longmen grottoes from Xi'an.

-Happy travels!
+And there you have it- your 10 day China itinerary is complete.
 If you want to consider other areas in China beyond this itinerary, I recommend you check out my following blog posts, or you can go to the China Homepage for all posts:

 Hiking in Guilin